Gremlin Interactive

-Gremlin Graphics Software Limited, later Gremlin Interactive Limited and ultimately Infogrames Studios Limited, was a British software house based in Sheffield, working mostly in the home computer market.
-Like many software houses established in the 1980s, their primary market was the 8-bit range of computers such as the ZX Spectrum, Amstrad CPC, MSX, Commodore 16 and Commodore 64.
+Gremlin Graphics Software Limited, later Gremlin Interactive Limited and ultimately Infogrames Studios Limited, was a British video game developer based in Sheffield, South Yorkshire.
+Like many software houses established in the 1980s, its primary market was the 8-bit range of home computers such as the ZX Spectrum, Amstrad CPC, MSX, Commodore 16 and Commodore 64.
 The company was acquired by French video game publisher Infogrames in 1999 and was renamed Infogrames Studios in 2000.
 Infogrames Studios closed down in 2003.

 History

 The company, originally a computer store called Just Micro, was established as a software house in 1984 with the name Gremlin Graphics Software Ltd by Ian Stewart and Kevin Norburn with US Gold's Geoff Brown owning 75% of the company until mid-1989.
 Gremlin's early success was based on games such as Wanted: Monty Mole for the ZX Spectrum and Thing on a Spring for the Commodore 64.
+In 1991, the company signed a North American distribution deal with Konami where Konami would distribute Gremlin Graphics' titles in North America for a few years on home computers.
+In 1993, the company later entered a deal with GameTek where GameTek would release Gremlin's titles in North America.

 In 1994, it was renamed as Gremlin Interactive, now concentrating on the 16-bit, PC and console market.
 Gremlin enjoyed major success with the Zool and Premier Manager series in the early 1990s, and then with Actua Soccer, the first football game in full 3D; other successful games included the Lotus racing series; a futuristic racing game, Motorhead; a stunt car racing game, Fatal Racing (1995); and the 1998 flight simulator Hardwar.
-Following EA's success with the EA Sports brand, Gremlin also released their own sports videogame series, adding Golf, Tennis and Ice Hockey to their Actua Sports series.
-During this time, they used a motif from the Siegfried Funeral March from Götterdämmerung as introductory music.
+Following EA's success with the EA Sports brand, Gremlin also released its own sports videogame series, adding Golf, Tennis and Ice Hockey to its Actua Sports series.
+During this time, it used a motif from the Siegfried Funeral March from Götterdämmerung as introductory music.

 The company was floated on the stock market to raise funds.

 In 1997, Gremlin acquired Imagitec Design and DMA Design (creators of Grand Theft Auto and Lemmings).
-In 1999, they themselves were bought by Infogrames for around £24 million and renamed "Infogrames Sheffield House".
+In 1999, it itself was bought by Infogrames for around £24 million and renamed "Infogrames Sheffield House".
 Infogrames closed the studio in 2003.
-The building they latterly occupied near Devonshire Green has since been demolished when Infogrames Sheffield House was supposed to be renamed "Atari Sheffield House".
+The building it latterly occupied near Devonshire Green has since been demolished when Infogrames Sheffield House was supposed to be renamed "Atari Sheffield House".
 In October 2003, Zoo Digital, the successor company to Gremlin, purchased the company's assets from the now-named Atari.

 Following the administration of Zoo Digital (later renamed Zushi Games), Gremlin Interactive's catalogue and name were bought up by Ian Stewart's new company Urbanscan.

 The Gremlin trademarks (including the g Gremlin logo) are now owned by Warner Bros Entertainment.